 Not one of the defendants was able to present a necessity defense.

 Ultimately, the only measure of effectiveness—that by which future generations will judge us—is whether and how fast we stop fossil fuels.
 Raising awareness can contribute indirectly, but so far, phase two of the Valve Turners’ plan hasn’t been as successful as the action itself.
 But they introduced a simple yet effective tactic to many people; their efforts may yet pay off in widespread material resistance.

-The CARVER matrix for target selection considers unwanted potential side effects of the action.
+The CARVER matrix for target selection considers unwanted potential side effects of an action.
 The pipeline companies accused the Valve Turners of risking pipeline ruptures, but unsurprisingly, the corporations lied.
 To minimize risk, the Valve Turners chose isolated control valves away from towns, and at least ten miles downstream from the nearest pumping station.
 Further, they called each pipeline operator fifteen minutes in advance so they could initiate safe shutdown procedures.

 The actions of the Valve Turners, along with those of Standing Rock, have given states an excuse to criminalize environmental protest.
 Of course, such laws produce a side effect the corporations and their government supporters don’t want.
 Activists will weigh severe punishment for symbolic civil disobedience against the relatively minimal risk of capture and punishment for ecosabotage, and may increasingly turn to materially effective action.

 Like many, the Valve Turners struggle with dishearteningly conflicting beliefs: a mass movement is necessary, yet is extremely unlikely.
 The clearest route to resolving the tension is to accept the infinitesimal likelihood of a mass movement for the necessary radical change; then to devise a strategy suited to that reality.
 The final two paragraphs of the group’s Action Strategy page capture the dilemma absent such resolution: